BioinformaticsCSU/CRMSS/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses/>.

-Jianxin Wang(jxwang@mail.csu.edu.cn)
-School of Information Science and Engineering
+Jianxin Wang(jxwang@mail.csu.edu.cn), School of Information Science and Engineering, Central South University, ChangSha, CHINA, 410083
-Central South University
-ChangSha
-CHINA, 410083

 Type: Package